In this article

 5. Prepare and maintain a clear expense audit trail

-Being prepared to prove your expenses in the event of an IRS audit is essential for hanging onto tax benefits you’ve claimed.
+Being prepared to prove your expenses in the event of an IRS audit is essential for hanging onto the tax benefits you’ve claimed.
 It also helps prevent being penalized for questionable deductions.

 For corporate tax strategies that stand up to tax policy scrutiny, make sure your expenses are:

-• Documented: Know which types of source documents (receipts, invoices, cancelled checks, etc.) are accepted or required as proof of expense deduction claims (proving billable expense income, for example, is an important distinction for tax purposes)
+• Documented: Know which types of source documents (receipts, invoices, canceled checks, etc.) are accepted or required as proof of expense deduction claims (proving billable expense income, for example, is an important distinction for tax purposes)

 • Accessible: Ensure data accessibility by automating the collection and storage of purchasing records

-• Organized: Construct complete, accurate audit trails for all your expenses by keeping records organized and up to date
+• Organized: Construct complete, accurate audit trails for all your expenses by keeping records organized and up-to-date

 One of the best ways to pull together and maintain a clear audit trail is with an expense management platform.
 Look for a system that connects your spending cards and rules to your bill payments, accounting records, and data storage.